raspberrypilearning/3D-scene/en/step_7.md

 play sound [Dance Head Nod v] until done
 ```

-You can also use a variable to change the volume and pan/tilt effect.
+You can also use a variable to change the `volume`{:class="block3sound"} and `pan`{:class="block3sound"} (tilt) effect.

 --- /collapse ---

 --- /task ---

-You can rename a variable if you change your mind:
+You can rename a variable if you change your mind.

 --- collapse ---

 ---

-title: Renaming a variable
+title: Rename a variable

 ---

 Sometimes you think of a better name for a variable.

-You can give a variable a new name by going to the Variables section, right-clicking on the variable and choosing 'Rename variable'.
+You can give a variable a new name: go to the `Variables`{:class="block3variables"} blocks menu, right-click on the variable, and choose **Rename variable**.

 ![Rename a variable](images/rename-variable.png)

-This will change the name of the variable in all the code blocks where you have used it.
+This will change the name of the variable in all the blocks in which you have used it.

 --- /collapse ---

 --- task ---
-Add as many `variables`{:class="block3variables"} as you like to control movement, delays, visual effects and sound effects.
+Add as many `variables`{:class="block3variables"} as you like to control movement, delays, graphic effects, and sound effects.

 Things to consider:
 + Have you given your variables names that match what they are used for?